Brown Butter Oatmeal Cookies

 They also have an amazing texture.
 One of our tasters called it “cronchy,” which we translated to mean a cookie that’s chewy at the center, but also has a light, airy crunch — it’s the best of all worlds.
 Even the doughy-soft cookie lovers among us were on board.

-Our tip: Unless you’ve got the whole scout troop coming for a weekend, you might not want to make the whole batch of cookies.
+Our tip: Unless you’re sheltering in place with a scout troop, you might not want to make the whole batch of cookies.
 We like to keep the dough rolls in the freezer, and just bake off a half dozen or so disks after dinner.
 Warm cookies are the best.

 Yield: 3 dozen